drocheam/optrace/docs/source/usage/overview.rst

 UI Dark Mode
 ###################

-UI dark mode is enabled by default.
+The UI dark mode is enabled by default.
-The mode can be changed by setting the :python:`ui_dark_mode` parameter.
+It can be changed by setting the :python:`ui_dark_mode` parameter.
 Changes are applied to all current GUI windows as well as new ones.

-For instance, to deactivate the mode, use:
+To deactivate the mode, use:

 .. testcode::